ScottyCompton/issue-tracker/README.md

 # Issue Tracker

-A modern, full-stack issue tracking application built with Next.js, featuring issue management, user authentication, and comprehensive project oversight capabilities.
+A modern, full-stack issue tracking application built with Next.js, featuring issue management, user authentication, comprehensive project oversight capabilities, and advanced analytics dashboard.

 ## 📋 Summary

-The Issue Tracker is a comprehensive project management tool designed to help teams efficiently track, manage, and resolve issues throughout their development lifecycle.
-Built with modern web technologies, it provides an intuitive interface for creating, updating, and monitoring project issues with detailed analytics and flexible deployment options.
+The Issue Tracker is a simple project management tool designed to help teams efficiently track, manage, and resolve issues throughout their development lifecycle.
+Built with modern web technologies, it provides an intuitive interface for creating, updating, and monitoring project issues with detailed analytics, interactive visualizations, and flexible deployment options.

 ## 🎯 Purpose